bella-juma/python-data-sci/README.md

 ### TECHNOLOGIES USED
 ***
-A list of technologies used within the project:
+A list ofopen source  used within the project:
+ *[markdown-it]
  * [python libraries]
  * [pandas]
  * [Technology name](https://example.com): Version 12.3